jsegitz/shim-review/ISSUE_TEMPLATE.md

 ###### GRUB2 from being able to chainload those older GRUB2 binaries.
 If
 ###### you are changing to a new (CA) certificate, this does not
 ###### apply.
 Please describe your strategy.
-We switched to a new certificate
+We switched to a new certificate after boothole2

 ###### How do the launched components prevent execution of unauthenticated code?
 GRUB and kernel are patched to enforce Secure Boot.